ZackWilde27/FlatOut2-HLSLToSHA/README.md

 - x2 : multiply the result by 2
 - x4 : multiply the result by 4
 <br>
-Each of these math modifiers can be used in either function form, exactly like saturate, or in it's math expression form.
+Each of these math modifiers can be used in either function form, exactly like saturate, or in its math expression form.
 This is the only case where 2 math expressions can be on one line.

 ```hlsl
 myVar = d2(specular * FRESNEL);